tale-toul/OCP4UPIAWS/README.md

    $ touch Terraform/clover.vars
    ```

-1. Get the value for the public zone id from the file **clover/manifests/cluster-dns-02-config.yml** and add an entry to the variable assigment file created before for the variable **dns_domain**.
+1. Get the value for the public zone id from the file **clover/manifests/cluster-dns-02-config.yml** and add an entry to the variable assigment file created before for the variable **dns_domain_ID**.
 Check that the base DNS domain (baseDomain) is the one selected to create the cluster public DNS names:

    ```yaml
    spec: